ntallman/nathantallman.com/content/_index.md

           date_start: '2010-02-01'
           date_end: '2013-12-01'
           description: |2-
               *	Arranged and described archival collections using professional standards (DACS, EAD) to ensure access by present and future users.
-              *	Assisted onsite and remote researchers, answering reference questions to connect patrons with primary sources.
+Implemented, configured, and managed Archivists Toolkit for collection management.
               *	Streamlined descriptive process through implementation of automated methods for creation of MARC records; EAD finding aids (including print and web derivatives); and labels for collection folders and boxes.
-              *	Launched new online discovery layer, to replace outdated catalog, using open-source VuFind; integrating MARC records, institution website searching, and indexing of finding aids and digital objects.
+              *	Built online discovery layer using open-source VuFind for searching online catalog, website, finding aids, and digital objects.
-              *	Designed local Microsoft Access databases for tracking Judaic conversions and publication requests.
-              *	Implemented, configured, and managed Archivists Toolkit for collection management.
-              *	Lead planning for digital collections and preservation, including accessioning, arrangement and description, and geo-redundant backup.
+              *	Coordinated management of digital collections and their preservation by developing workflows, procedures, and documentation.
-              *	Developed workflows, procedures, and documentation for digitization of collections.
-              *	Participated in records management planning for parent institution and sister organizations.
-              *	Participated in special projects such as grant writing, exhibitions, and special events.
-              * Helped to design, maintain, and update institutional website.

         - title: Processing Assistant
           company: State University of New York at Buffalo